-- Children who are excessively withdrawn, fearful, or anxious about doing something wrong; - Parents or carers who withdraw their attention from their child, giving the child the 'cold shoulder'; - Parents or carers blaming their problems on their child; and - Parents or carers who humiliate their child, for example, by name-calling or making negative comparisons.
+- Children who are excessively withdrawn, fearful, or anxious about doing something wrong; - Parents or carers who withdraw their attention from their child, giving the child the 'cold shoulder';

 Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.